|

 LIVING WAGES - THE MISSING LINK IN THE NEW GLOBAL REPORTING INITIATIVE'S SUSTAINABILITY REPORTING GUIDELINES

 The Global Reporting Initiative (GRI) released in January its draft version of its new Sustainability Reporting Guidelines, named the G3.
-The GRIitem13 is a multi-stakeholder process and independent institution.
+The GRI is a multi-stakeholder process and independent institution.
 It defines its mission as making sustainability reporting as routine and comparable as financial reporting, a sort of triple-bottom line, often mentioned by other civil organisations, encompassing the financial, environmental and social roles of business.
 The GRI has become the popular framework for Corporate Social Responsibility reporting, on a voluntary basis, for several hundred organizations, mostly for-profit corporations.

 The GRI claims to be the result of a permanent interaction with many people that supposedly represents a wide variety of stakeholders relative to the impact of the activity of business around the world.
 Yet, these groups appear to represent only those who are "practitioners" of the GRI framework and not of the entire spectrum that would represent all sectors of global civil society as a whole.
 The fact is that living wages continue to be absent, as a reporting indicator, from the GRI framework.